 What Is a Dental Bridge?

 A dental bridge is a structure of one or more pontics that replace broken, missing or decayed teeth.
 A standard dentist or a prosthodontist (a dental specialist that replaces or restores missing teeth) uses one or two crowns, sometimes referred to as abutments, to secure the structure in the mouth.
-Individuals with cracked teeth resulting from injuries and accidents, as well as others who have decayed or missing teeth, may use a bridge to fill up the affected part.
+Individuals with cracked teeth resulting from injuries and accidents, as well as others who have decayed or missing teeth, may choose to find a dentist that offers Fixed Dental Bridges Tukwila WA or wherever they live to obtain a bridge to fill up the affected part.

 If the dental problem is not severe, the dentist may attach and secure a crown – a false bit of tooth – to a small section of a nearby natural tooth.
 However, in the case of a missing or removed tooth, opting for dental bridges would be the most ideal procedure.
 A dentist may even recommend the use of permanent dental implants in place of dental bridges.
 This surgical procedure involves attaching the false teeth to the jawbone.
 The desire for a dental bridge may be motivated by the need to preserve the affected part for chewing or by aesthetic considerations.